kg4ydw/noacli/documentation/Readme-feedback.md

 * Sort tableview by number instead of string (convert type, add sort proxy)
 * Multi-line editors for commands and stuff in various tables (context menu?)
 * Fancy environment variable editor (similar to above but domain specific)
-* Table line spacing tweaks in all tables including tableviewer
+* Table line spacing tweaks in all tables including tables in docks
 * Manual Button dock arrangement (implement drag in FlowLayout)
 * More button actions (middle and right click?)
 * More options for fonts?
 Save fonts in qtail?